-- The next screen is for wildcard certificate.
-(If you have purchased Wildcard SSL, click the box and add root domain name as *.domain.com, otherwise leave it unchecked).
+- The next screen is for the wildcard certificate.
+(If you have purchased Wildcard SSL, click the box and add a root domain name as *.domain.com, otherwise leave it unchecked).

 - Click “Browse” and select mailbox server.
-This is the server where certificate request will be kept.
+This is the server where certificate requests will be kept.
 Click Next.

-- Now, specify the domain names that you wish to include in certificate.
-However, you can specify domain names on next screen as shown below.
+- Now, specify the domain names that you wish to include in the certificate.
+However, you can specify domain names on the next screen as shown below.

 - You can edit/delete additional domain names here.

-- On next screen, fill organization information and click “next”.
+- On the next screen, fill in organization information and click “next”.

-- Browse the UNC path where you want to save CSR file.
+- Browse the UNC path where you want to save the CSR file.
 Click “Finish”.

-- Your CSR is now generated. now open the file to copy and paste the CSR code into text editor like Notepad that you need to submit to SSL provider to get SSL certificate.
+- Your CSR is now generated. now open the file to copy and paste the CSR code into a text editor like Notepad that you need to submit to the SSL provider to get an SSL certificate.